nvda-es/devguides_translation/original_docs/NVDA Add-on Development Guide-2017.4.md

 * Unlike scripting engines for some screen readers, there is no special hack involved when you wish to provide a feature that'll work in all applications.
 * Unlike scripting engines for some screen readers, you are not limited to libraries that come with screen readers; as a Python-based program, you can use any python module(s) that fits your needs.
 For example, a popular module used to interface with web applications is JSON (JavaScript Object Notation) module, which isn't bundled with older NVDA versions prior to 2017.3.
 You need to bundle external Python libraries yourself.

-### A special note about Windows Store version of NvDA

-As of NVDA 2018.1, foundation has been laid to let NVDA run as a Windows Store application.
-Once the Windows Store version of NVDA is published to Microsoft Store, users running Windows 10 can go to Store and obtain NVDA.
-However, there are restrictions that comes with this version of NVDA, notably add-ons cannot run in this environment.
-Thus, if you need to run or write NVDA add-ons, you need to use the classic desktop version of NVDA, available from nvaccess.org website.

 ## What are Add-ons?

 Add-ons are additional packages that extend NVDA's functionality or support for programs.
 This may include adding global features, enhancing support for an application, or adding support for newer braille displays or speech synthesizers.
 Add-ons may contain more than one module.
 The following is a general description of add-on module types.